Journey through History – Fatih, Fener, Balat, Beyoglu

 Between history and modernity, this day is a journey through time that will allow you to discover and understand a part of the many contrasts of our city, discovering completely different and fundamental districts in the history and current events of Istanbul.

 The walk starts at 10:00 am and finishes around 5:00 pm.
 We will send you the place of appointment after confirmation.

-We welcome a maximum of 8 participants per visit as we think small groups are a better way to socialize and visit the city.
+We welcome a maximum of 8 participants per visit.
 It is also possible to privatize the day if you wish.

 The price is 55 € per person and includes all transport used during the day.
 It is possible to pay in cash once on site.